Troubleshooting the Docker daemon

 configuring a HTTP or HTTPS proxy.

-Note: If you override this option and then do not specify a
+If you override this option without specifying a

 hostsentry in the